 To give Mojo the best chance of survival and quality of life, it was decided that his left hind leg needed to be amputated.
 Even with a discount, the cost for the surgery amounted to $1,330.00 which did not include previous or continuing medication.

 Mojo's situation, and our dedication to all of our animals, has spurred us to start the Second Chance Fund.
 This fund will allow people to donate directly to the care of our sick and special needs animals, which helps to alleviate some of the financial cost that comes with their needed care.
 We've added a separate way to donate on the website and you can make checks payable to GCHS Second Chance Fund.
 All monies donated to the Second Chance Fund will directly offset the medical cost for those pets with needs beyond routine medical care.

-Thank you to Specialists in Veterinary Surgery for taking such excellent care of all of our Second Chance Fund pets.
+Thank you to Specialized Veterinary Services and Animal Medical Center of Lehigh Acres for taking such excellent care of our Second Chance Fund pets.

 More Second Chance Fund Recipients